kibrug/kibrug/README.md

 ### Kibru 👨🏽‍💻✨

-Entrepreneur and CEO  at DuneLuda
+Entrepreneur and CEO  at ProFix Tech  solutions
 I am always focused on solutions tailored just for you.
-Specializing in IT Consultation, cutting-edge Software Development, and seamless Integrations of Websites, Apps, Systems, and APIs, I am here to solve your work and business problems effortlessly.
+Specializing in IT Consultation, cutting-edge Software Development, and seamless Integrations of Websites, Apps, Systems ,mobile and computer hardware repair, and APIs, I am here to solve your work and business problems effortlessly.
-More about my work visit here https://www.duneluda.com
+More about my work visit here https://www.needcreate.com

 ![KIbruLogo](https://github.com/kibrug/kibrug/assets/87245699/a215ecfb-d2bd-4d20-b29a-b32b9503e3aa)